 If you are 55 years or older, and have been receiving an allowance as referred to in this article for 15 years or more, then the adjustment allowance will be at least 75% of that which is stipulated for employees of 60 years old.

-14 Adjustment allowance and structural salary adjustments The adjustment allowances are adjusted in line with short
+14 Adjustment allowance and structural salary adjustments

 The adjustment allowances are adjusted in line with changes to the job salaries of employees by application of the structural income adjustment in Article 6.7 of the CLA.